 Drugs.
-Estrogen-progestin contraceptives, oral estrogens, tamoxifen, beta-blockers, thiazide diuretics, atypical antipsychotics, and corticosteroids may raise triglyceride levels.
+Estrogen-progestin contraceptives, oral estrogens, tamoxifen, beta-blockers, thiazide diuretics, atypical antipsychotics, and corticosteroids may raise TG levels.
 Protease inhibitors and other drugs may also adversely affect lipid profiles.

 Pregnancy.
 Triglyceride concentrations may increase.

 There is still debate about who should be screened for lipid disorders and at what age.
-The presence of risk factors, such as diabetes and obesity, should be taken into consideration when deciding whom and when to screen.
+Many professional societies recommend screening starting at age 20.
+The presence of risk factors such as diabetes and obesity should be taken into consideration when deciding who and when to screen.
 Ideally, the patient should be in a steady state at the time of screening, free of significant recent weight change and acute illness.
 Medications should be noted, since some drugs interfere with lipid metabolism.
 Improvement of the conditions listed above that lead to hyperlipidemia may also improve the lipid profile.
 Hypothyroidism, chronic kidney disease, and insulin resistance should be considered in the diagnostic evaluation, as they may contribute to secondary dyslipidemia.

 Patients should fast for about 12 hours before blood sampling, because chylomicron clearance can take up to 10 hours.
-However, a fasting sample is not required for routine cholesterol (without hypertriglyceridemia) screening.
+A fasting sample, however, is not required for routine cholesterol (without hypertriglyceridemia) screening.

 Classification of Lipid Concentrations

 Total cholesterol.
-According to NCEP guidelines, total cholesterol concentrations below 200 mg/dL are desirable.
+According to National Cholesterol Education Program (NCEP) guidelines, total cholesterol concentrations below 200 mg/dL are desirable.
 A borderline high concentration is 200 to 239 mg/dL, and hypercholesterolemia is defined as greater than 240 mg/dL.
-However, epidemiologic evidence suggests that stricter standards may be appropriate.
+Epidemiologic evidence, however, suggests that stricter standards may be appropriate.
 Risk of cardiac events decreases as total cholesterol levels fall until plateauing at a total cholesterol of approximately 150 mg/dL.
 For children, total cholesterol should be less than 180 mg/dL.

 Triglyceride.
 Normal triglyceride concentration is less than 150 mg/dL.
+Recent studies suggest that even lower limits are appropriate (e.g., < 130 mg/dL).
 Borderline is 150 to 199 mg/dL, and high is 200 to 499 mg/dL.
 A meta-analysis of 26 studies including over 96,000 individuals showed that those in the top 20% for triglyceride concentrations had an 80% higher risk for fatal or nonfatal coronary heart disease (CHD) when compared with those in the lowest quintile.

 HDL cholesterol.
 Concentrations of 60 mg/dL or higher are associated with reduced risk.
-In general, an HDL concentration below 40 mg/dL is considered a major risk factor for coronary heart disease (CHD), although women’s risk of CHD increases marginally with HDL cholesterol < 50.
+In general, an HDL concentration below 40 mg/dL is considered a major risk factor for CHD, although women’s risk of CHD increases marginally with HDL cholesterol < 50.

 Although individuals with higher plasma HDL cholesterol concentrations have been shown to have modest reductions in cardiovascular risk, HDL elevation is no longer a clinical goal.
 In Mendelian randomization studies that have examined individuals with naturally occurring genetic variants associated with elevated plasma HDL cholesterol concentrations, these genetic traits are not associated with reduced risk of myocardial infarction unless they also reduce LDL cholesterol.

-In a meta-analysis of 108 studies including 299,310 participants, treatment-induced HDL cholesterol elevations led to no reductions in the risk of coronary heart disease events, coronary disease mortality, or total mortality.
+In a meta-analysis of 108 studies including 299,310 participants, treatment-induced HDL cholesterol elevations led to no reductions in the risk of CHD events, coronary disease mortality, or total mortality.
 The LDL/HDL ratio has not been shown to be a better predictor of cardiovascular outcomes than LDL cholesterol alone.

 LDL cholesterol.
-According to the National Cholesterol Education Program (NCEP), LDL cholesterol concentrations below 100 mg/dL are considered optimal.
+According to the NCEP, LDL cholesterol concentrations below 100 mg/dL are considered optimal.
 A range of 100 to 129 mg/dL is near optimal.
 Borderline is 130 to 159 mg/dL.
 High is 160 to 189 mg/dL.
-However, increasing evidence supports stricter standards, including reductions below 70 mg/dL for very high-risk patients.
+However, increasing evidence supports stricter standards, including reductions below 70 mg/dL for very-high-risk patients.
 Studies of hunter-gatherer populations and normal neonates have modified the concept of “normal” cholesterol levels.
 Normal human LDL cholesterol concentration may be as low as 50 to 70 mg/dL, approximately half the US adult population mean.
-Coronary heart disease risk decreases as LDL cholesterol concentration decreases, reaching a nadir at approximately 40 mg/dL.
+CHD risk decreases as LDL cholesterol concentration decreases, reaching a nadir at approximately 40 mg/dL.